-Most graph labeling methods trace their origin to one introduced by Rosa [1644] in 1967, or one given by Graham and Sloane [737] in 1980.
-Rosa [1644] called a function f a β -valuation of a graph G with q edges if f is an injection from the vertices of G to the set $\{0,1,\ldots,q\}$ such that, when each edge xy is assigned the label |f(x)-f(y)|, the resulting edge labels are distinct.
-Golomb [725] subsequently called such labelings graceful and this is now the popular term.
-Alternatively, Buratti, Rinaldi, and Traetta [416] define a graph G with q edges to be graceful if there is an injection f from the vertices of G to the set $\{0, 1, \ldots, q\}$ such that every possible difference of the vertex labels of all the edges is the set $\{1, 2, \ldots, q\}$.
+Most graph labeling methods trace their origin to one introduced by Rosa [1786] in 1967, or one given by Graham and Sloane [800] in 1980.
+Rosa [1786] called a function f a β -valuation of a graph G with q edges if f is an injection from the vertices of G to the set $\{0, 1, \ldots, q\}$ such that, when each edge xy is assigned the label |f(x) - f(y)|, the resulting edge labels are distinct.
+Golomb [783] subsequently called such labelings graceful and this is now the popular term.
+Alternatively, Buratti, Rinaldi, and Traetta [458] define a graph G with q edges to be graceful if there is an injection f from the vertices of G to the set $\{0, 1, \ldots, q\}$ such that every possible difference of the vertex labels of all the edges is the set $\{1, 2, \ldots, q\}$.
 Rosa introduced β -valuations as well as a number of other labelings as tools for decomposing the complete graph into isomorphic subgraphs.
-In particular, β -valuations originated as a means of attacking the conjecture of Ringel [1629] that K{2n+1} can be decomposed into 2n+1 subgraphs that are all isomorphic to a given tree with nedges.
-Although an unpublished result of Erdős says that most graphs are not graceful (see [737]), most graphs that have some sort of regularity of structure are graceful.
-Sheppard [1792] has shown that there are exactly q! gracefully labeled graphs with q edges.
-Rosa [1644] has identified essentially three reasons why a graph fails to be graceful: (1) G has "too many vertices" and "not enough edges," (2) G "has too many edges," and (3) G "has the wrong parity."
+In particular, β -valuations originated as a means of attacking the conjecture of Ringel [1771] that K{2n+1} can be decomposed into 2n+1 subgraphs that are all isomorphic to a given tree with n edges.
+Although an unpublished result of Erdős says that most graphs are not graceful (see [800]), most graphs that have some sort of regularity of structure are graceful.
+Sheppard [1947] has shown that there are exactly q! gracefully labeled graphs with q edges.
+Rosa [1786] has identified essentially three reasons why a graph fails to be graceful: (1) G has "too many vertices" and "not enough edges," (2) G "has too many edges," and (3) G "has the wrong parity."
 The disjoint union of trees is a case where there are too many vertices for the number of edges.
-An infinite class of graphs that are not graceful for the second reason is given in [364].
-As an example of the third condition Rosa [1644] has shown that if every vertex has even degree and the number of edges is congruent to 1 or 2 (mod 4) then the graph is not graceful.
+An infinite class of graphs that are not graceful for the second reason is given in [403].
+As an example of the third condition Rosa [1786] has shown that if every vertex has even degree and the number of edges is congruent to 1 or 2 (mod 4) then the graph is not graceful.
 In particular, the cycles C{4n+1} and C{4n+2} are not graceful.

 Acharya [22] proved that every graph can be embedded as an induced subgraph of a graceful graph and a connected graph can be embedded as an induced subgraph of a graceful connected graph.
-Acharya, Rao, and Arumugam [41] proved: every triangle-free graph can be embedded as an induced subgraph of a triangle-free graceful graph; every planar graph can be embedded as an induced subgraph of a planar graceful graph; and every tree can be embedded as an induced subgraph of a graceful tree.
-Sethuraman, Ragukumar and Slater [1763] show that every tree can be embedded in a graceful tree and pose a related open problem toward settling the Graceful Tree Conjecture.
-Rao and Sahoo [1614] proved that every connected graph can be embedded as an induced subgraph of an Eulerian graceful graph thereby answering a question originally posed by Rao and mentioned by Acharya and Arumugum in [28].
-As a consequence they deduce that the problems on deciding whether the chromatic of a graph number is less than or equal to k, for $k \geq 3$, and deciding whether the clique number of a graph is greater than or equal to k, for $k \geq 3$ are NP-complete even for Eulerian graceful graphs.
+Acharya, Rao, and Arumugam [41] proved: every trianglefree graph can be embedded as an induced subgraph of a triangle-free graceful graph; every planar graph can be embedded as an induced subgraph of a planar graceful graph; and every tree can be embedded as an induced subgraph of a graceful tree.
+Sethuraman, Ragukumar, and Slater [1916] show that every tree can be embedded in a graceful tree (see also [1915]) and pose a related open problem toward settling the Graceful Tree Conjecture.
+Rao and Sahoo [1755] proved that every connected graph can be embedded as an induced subgraph of an Eulerian graceful graph thereby answering a question originally posed by Rao and mentioned by Acharya and Arumugum in [28].
+As a consequence they deduce that the problems on deciding whether the chromatic of a graph number is less than or equal to k, for $k \ge 3$ are NP-complete even for Eulerian graceful graphs.